yegor256/blog/_posts/2019/dec/2019-12-03-testing-in-code-review.md

 difficult to explain in the code review format.
 The discussion with the author of the branch will take longer, which means more time to complete the code review, which means lower effectiveness of the code reviewer.

+{% quote An effective, responsible and greedy code reviewer doesn't explain to the author of the code what is wrong. %}

 My point is that smart code reviewers don't do that, because it's not efficient.
 Pay attention, not because they don't care, but because they know a better